socialgene/sgnf/README.md

 Chase M. Clark (and thus this project) was supported by an NLM training grant to the Computation and Informatics in Biology and Medicine Training Program (NLM 5T15LM007359)

-For further information or help, don't hesitate to get in touch on the [Slack `#socialgene/sgnf` channel](https://nfcore.slack.com/channels/socialgene/sgnf) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.